Senior Associate Head, Associate Professor of Acting

 Kyle has taught at various theater companies, including several years serving as the program manager at the Oregon Shakespeare Festival’s Summer Seminar for High School Juniors.
 He previously held tenure-track appointments at Roosevelt University’s Chicago College of Performing Arts and Southern Oregon University.

-On stage, Kyle has performed at regional theaters nationwide, including the Oregon Shakespeare Festival (three seasons), Guthrie Theater, Shakespeare Theatre, Chicago Shakespeare Theater, Arizona Theater Company, Colorado Shakespeare Festival (four seasons), Quantum Theatre, and Cleveland Play House, as well as various theaters in New York and Chicago.
+On stage, Kyle has performed at regional theaters nationwide, including the Oregon Shakespeare Festival (three seasons), Guthrie Theater, Shakespeare Theatre, Chicago Shakespeare Theater, Arizona Theater Company, Colorado Shakespeare Festival, Pittsburgh Public Theater, City Theatre Company, Quantum Theatre, and Cleveland Play House, as well as various theaters in New York and Chicago.

 BA: Wake Forest University, MFA: Columbia University.